zhangyi-he/1L-WFD-MCMC-Chicken/README.md

 # 1L-WFD-MCMC-Chicken
-Source code implementing for an MCMC-based method for Bayesian inference of natural selection and gene migration from time series data of allele frequencies is available.
+Source code implementing for a maximum likelihood method for co-estimation of natural selection and gene migration from time series data of allele frequencies is available.